cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 **Narrator - Part 4: Gas Leak**

-It only takes one forgetful moment to create a dangerous situation.
+Oh No!
+Nanna Left the Gas on!
 Sentricare's gas leak detector creates an alert immediately.
 As you can see, it can detect leaks and immediately alert the user and transmit a message to Sentricare operators.

 *Demo - gas leak*